 - A. In general, IPCC Reports are accepted by the appropriate Working Group.
 Reports prepared by the Task Force on National Greenhouse Gas Inventories are accepted by the Panel.
 Summaries for Policymakers are approved by the appropriate Working Groups.
 (Section 4.2) and subsequently accepted by the Panel (Section 4.3).
 Overview chapters of Methodology Reports are adopted, section by section, by the appropriate Working Group or in case of reports prepared by the Task Force on National Greenhouse Gas Inventories by the Panel.
-The Panel may also accept and/or approve Reports not prepared by a Working Group.
 In the case of the Synthesis Report the Panel adopts the underlying Report, section by section, and approves the Summary for Policymakers.
-The definition of the terms "acceptance", "adoption" and "approval" will be included in the IPCC published Reports (Section 4.4). - B. Technical Papers are not accepted, approved or adopted by the Working Groups or the Panel but are finalised in consultation with the Bureau (Section 5) - C. Supporting Materials are not accepted, approved or adopted (Section 6).
+The definition of the terms "acceptance", "adoption" and "approval" will be included in the IPCC published Reports (Section 4.4). - B. Technical Papers are not accepted, approved or adopted by the Working Groups or the Panel but are finalized in consultation with the Bureau (Section 5). - C. Supporting Materials are not accepted, approved or adopted (Section 6).